 This is one of the most satisfying and filling quail egg recipes that you will find!
 What makes it so special is that it is both easy and fast to prepare!
 What’s more, it has all the ingredients most people love: baked quail eggs with potatoes, delicious cheddar cheese, and mushrooms!

 - 2 garlic cloves

-3. Then grab a large pan and fill it with water.
-Add a pinch of pink Himalaya salt with herbs in it to add some extra flavor to the potatoes.
+- Then take a large pot and fill it with water.
+Add a pinch of salt with herbs in it to add some extra flavor to the potatoes.
 Put the potatoes in and bring them to a boil.
 Let them cook for 5 minutes, then drain.

-4. After that, grab a large frying pan and heat some olive oil.
+- After that, grab a large frying pan and heat some olive oil.
 Then, cook the potatoes, mushrooms, and garlic for 5-10 minutes over medium heat.
 Make sure the mushrooms soften and the potatoes develop brown edges.
-After that, stir in the basil, about 1 tablespoon or 3-4 fresh leaves and then cook for one more minute.
+After that, stir in the basil, about 1 tablespoon or 3-4 fresh leaves, and then cook for one more minute.

-7. Remove the dish from the oven and let it cool down a bit.
+- Remove the dish from the oven and let it cool down a bit.
 Serve warm.
 Add more cheese and some Tabasco, if you like spicy food.
 If not, enjoy the baked quail eggs with mushrooms and potatoes just like that or with a yogurt dip, as mentioned above.